 You can make a complaint about us or one of our in-network providers, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes.
-(If your problem is about the plan's coverage or payment, you should look at the section above about making an
+(If your problem is about the plan's coverage or payment, you should look at the section above about making an appeal.)
+For more information on making a complaint about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

 Method Complaints About Medical Care - Contact Information

 CALL 800-378-5234

 Calls to this number are free.
-Monday through Friday 8 a.m. to 8 p.m.
+Monday - Friday from 8 a.m. to 8 p.m.

 TTY 800-947-3529

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.
-Monday through Friday, 8 a.m. to 8 p.m.
+Monday - Friday from 8 a.m. to 8 p.m.

 FAX 920-720-1832

 WRITE Network Health Medicare Advantage Plans

 Attn: Appeals and Grievances

 PO Box 120

 1570 Midway Pl.

 Menasha, WI 54952

 MEDICARE WEBSITE You can submit a complaint about Network Platinum Plus directly to Medicare.
-To submit an online complaint to Medicare go to https://www.medicare.gov/MedicareComplaintForm/home.aspx .
+To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx .